kexiZeroing/kexiZeroing.github.io/src/posts/start-js-stack-project.md

 - Do work on servers (like cloud servers/functions)

 > Cloud = a server, somewhere; Edge = a server, close to you

+With [Netlify Edge Functions](https://edge-functions-examples.netlify.app), you can transform HTTP Requests and Responses, stream server rendered content, and even run full server side rendered applications.
+And this all happens at the Edge — directly from the worldwide location closest to each user.
+You can write edge functions using JavaScript or TypeScript, but instead of using Node.js under the hood, they are powered by Deno.